Neighborhood Info Without The Neighborhood Drama. Learn more

 Worker installing large floor tiles with spacers

-Photo credit: Canva
+Image credit: Canva

 2. Opt for Inexpensive Tile

 One of the easiest ways to save money on tile is to choose a less expensive tile per square foot.
-The cost of saltillo tile and other expensive material can run about $6 per square foot.
+The cost of saltillo tile and other expensive materials can run about $6 per square foot.
 Even if you choose a tile that’s only $4 per square foot versus $5, you could save $200 or more on a kitchen or bathroom tile project.
 Because tiles come in many designs and styles, you won’t have to give up luxury if you opt for a cheaper tile.
 You’ll find that all colors and styles exist in every price range.

 3. Buy Larger Quantities

 It’s better to buy all your tiles and supplies in bulk than to do one small section at a time.
 This is because you can often get bulk pricing depending on the size of your project.
-If you’re tiling your entire main floor, contact the tile supplier and ask about bulk pricing — you may save a few hundred dollars.
+If you’re tiling your entire main floor, contact the tile supplier and ask about bulk pricing—you may save a few hundred dollars.

-Professional vs. DIY Tile Floor Installation
+Professional Vs. DIY Tile Floor Installation

 Installing Tile Floor Yourself